One of the best ways to upgrade your garage is to install windows, either in the garage door, or the walls themselves.

 Security concerns are a common reason why some homeowners avoid installing garage windows.
 However, most modern windows have the necessary safety features.
 You can also reinforce them with grills and bars to restrict unwanted access.

 The insulation of some garage sections reduces as soon as you install the windows.
 It may be a concern if planning to move an office or gym into the garage.
-That’s why it’s essential to look for highly insulated garage windows like double-hung windows.
+That’s why looking for highly insulated garage windows like double-hung windows is essential.
 Proper installation also goes a long way in enhancing insulation.

 If the garage windows are not correctly installed, your garage may develop water damage.
-The holes cut through the walls create an opportunity for water to seep through.
+The holes cut through the walls, allowing water to seep through.
 Having a professional install the windows goes a long way in avoiding such a problem.